vegaprotocol/vega/proto/doc/index.md

 <a name="vega.Market.TradingMode"></a>

 ### Market.TradingMode
-What mode is the market currently running, also known as market state.
+The trading mode the market is currently running, also referred to as &#39;market state&#39;

 | Name | Number | Description |
 | ---- | ------ | ----------- |